 A few months ago, I wrote a story for Alliance of Hope titled, “Dorothy’s Love.”
 The story described my first few hours after learning that my son had passed, and how my husband instinctively brought my oldest, dearest neighbor and friend, Dorothy, to my side.

 Someone had pulled a chair next to where I lay in a fetal position on my kitchen floor.
-Dorothy sat in the chair, held my hand, and stroked my head with her wise, nearly 90-year-old hands, not letting go until my own mother and a hoard of family arrived.
+Dorothy sat in the chair, held my hand, and stroked my head with her wise, nearly 90-year-old hands, not letting go until my own mother and a horde of family arrived.
 I cannot say it was her words, for they were not profound.
 I cannot say she offered words of instruction, for she did not.
 What Dorothy did offer, however, was her wise, comforting presence.

 Now, here’s “The Rest of the Story.”
 Dorothy is a suicide loss survivor.
 Her only brother took his life some years ago.
 This tragic loss, this experience, has become a part of the fabric of her life.
 My husband was unaware that Dorothy had lost her brother to suicide when he brought her to me that day.
 His action came from knowing how much I deeply respect and love her as a friend and neighbor.